redbrick/docs-old/docs/procedures/ldapchshchfn.md

 # LDAP chsh & chfn

-There are perl versions of chsh and chfn in the [redbrick-util package](../redbrick-apt).
+There are perl versions of chsh and chfn.

 These versions work with ldap.

+These Scripts can be found on [Github](https://github.com/redbrick/user-scripts)